fpetruschke/escapeZombieHorde/README.md

 ### Git Clone
 First of all you need to clone or download this repository.
 Make sure you have the permissions to read, write and execute.
+**NOTE: Please do not change the project's root folder name.
+It must be "escapeZombieHorde"**

 ### Composer update
 Now you need to run a composer install: